-Г Risk Description & Risk Original How We Manage It Current ı Owner Score Score (RYG) (RYG) Α There is insufficient capacity in Severity of No income is assumed from the Company for Severity of Risk: support services to enable Risk: Yellow services provided to the Company in the Council's Green advice and guidance to be Likelihood : Approved Budget.
-Likelihood : provided to the Company.
-Red Green Impact: Yellow Impact: Green В The Council and Company Severity of Appropriate advice will be taken as Business Cases Severity of Risk: inadvertently breaches Risk: Yellow are developed to ensure risks are identified Green Procurement / Subsidy Control / Likelihood : together with appropriate risk management Likelihood : Transfer Pricing Requirements.
-Yellow approaches.
-Green Impact: Yellow Impact: Green С Service standards are not Severity of Internal Audit will continue to have a role in Severity of Risk: achieved or fraud, corruption or Risk: Green assessing the suitability of internal controls as part Green financial mismanagement Likelihood : of the Council's approach to governance oversight Likelihood : occurs in the Company Green and financial stewardship of the Company.
-It will Green Impact: Yellow also include any Open Book' arrangements and Impact: Green agreement requirements for audit 'access' to records/systems and employees.
-D Ε
+Г Risk Description & Risk Original How We Manage It Current Owner Score Score (RYG) (RYG) А There is insufficient capacity in support services to enable advice and guidance to be provided to the Company.
+Severity of Risk: Yellow Likelihood : Red Impact: Yellow No income is assumed from the Company for services provided to the Company in the Council's Approved Budget.
+Severity of Risk: Green Likelihood : Green Impact: Green В The Council and Company inadvertently breaches Procurement / Subsidy Control / Transfer Pricing Requirements.
+Severity of Risk: Yellow Likelihood: Yellow Impact: Yellow Appropriate advice will be taken as Business Cases are developed to ensure risks are identified together with appropriate risk management approaches.
+Severity of Risk: Green Likelihood : Green Impact: Green С Service standards are not achieved or fraud, corruption or financial mismanagement occurs in the Company Severity of Risk: Green Likelihood : Green Impact: Yellow Internal Audit will continue to have a role in assessing the suitability of internal controls as part of the Council's approach to governance oversight and financial stewardship of the Company.
+It will also include any Open Book' arrangements and agreement requirements for audit 'access' to records/systems and employees.
+Severity of Risk: Green Likelihood : Green Impact: Green D E